manasa-jaya/Capstone2/README.md

     CPI, fuel price etc.The data can be found at this link https://www.kaggle.com/manjeetsingh/retaildataset  </h5>

   <h5>Modeling :- The end goal of this project is to predict sales for next 12 months.
 For predictions, regression models serve best.
 So, I decided to use Random Forest Regression and Linear Regression.
-Since the data also has some seasonality to it, I have implemented Time Series Forecasting as well.</h5>
+But here we are not just predicting the sales.
+We are also predicting how sales change over a period of time.
+Since the data also consists of successive measurements over a time interval, which also displays seasonality, I have implemented Time Series Forecasting as well.</h5>